gadenbuie/garrickadenbuie-com/content/blog/2022/wordle-guess-helper/index.markdown

 const { tidy, filter, sliceMax } = Tidy
 </script>

-The next step is to find the JSON data we just serialized and stashed in the browser.
+#### Load our data

-We use `document.getElementById()` to find the element with the ID we chose previously.
+The next step is to find the JSON data that we just serialized and stashed in our page.
-Adding `.innerText` pulls out the inner text of that object.
+We can use `document.getElementById()` to find the element with the `id` `'words-scored'`, and then grab the JSON text itself from the `.innerText` property of that object.
-Finally, we take the JSON text and parse it into a JavaScript object with `JSON.parse()`.
+Finally, we call `JSON.parse()` on the json text to parse it into a JavaScript object.

 ``` js
 wordsScored = JSON.parse(